Low Observable Theory for Defense & Intelligence Analysis

-Part of the spectrum warfare series, this course examines the relevant aspects of low observable concepts, the technology used in the production of stealth aircraft, counter-stealth techniques and the implications to spectrum warfare.
+Examine low observable concepts, the technology used in the production of stealth aircraft, and counter-stealth techniques.
+Part of the spectrum warfare learning series.

 Enroll in ICFA122

-In this course, we delve into the relevant aspects of low observable concepts, the technology used in the production of stealth aircraft, counter-stealth techniques and the implications to spectrum warfare—all critical knowledge areas for defense and intelligence analysts.
+In this self-paced, online course, you will delve into relevant aspects of low observable concepts, the technology used in the production of stealth aircraft, counter-stealth techniques and the implications to spectrum warfare—all critical knowledge areas for defense and intelligence analysts.

 What You Will Learn